HScheiber/STAT545-hw-Scheiber-Hayden/hw05/README.md

 At this point, I feel pretty confortable using various aspects of the `tidyverse` to manipulate data.
 I generally refer back to previous homeowrks as well as the [ggplot cheat sheet](https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf) whenever I forget how to do something (which is constantly).
 I'm starting to see the power of the R language.
 It seems that `for` loops are almost never necessary.

 Things I found difficult in this assignment:
-- It took me a while to figure out how to actually show the numerical indeces of factors.
+- It took me a while to figure out how to actually show the numerical indices of factors.
 I finally figured out that using `as.numeric` works.
 This required a bit of googline around.
 Getting rid of factor levels was super easy though.
 - Figuring out how the various types of saves were different, and why it mattered.
 Took a lot of trial and error mostly.

 Some helpful sources: